jt196/audiobookshelf-sonos/README.md

    - Manifest
      - Version: 1.0
      - URI: `https:<the_url_you_defined_for_this_server_above>/manifest`
-   - Support manifest file: check this box
+   - Support manifest file: original instructions said to check this box, I couldn't add the service if I did.
+YMMV
 3. Submit (sometimes this randomly fails, and you need to go back and try again).
 You should see "Success" if it worked.
 4. Add the new service to the Sonos mobile app
    - Settings -> Services + Voice -> Search for your new service -> "Add to Sonos" -> "Set up audiobookshelf